 Velupillai Pirapaharan in his presentation of self in Che Guevara mode

-Filed under accountability, atrocities, australian media, fundamentalism, historical interpretation, Islamic fundamentalism, legal issues, life stories, politIcal discourse, power politics, terrorism, the imaginary and the real, truth as casualty of war, unusual people, violence of language, world events & processes, zealotry
+Filed under accountability, historical interpretation, island economy, language policies, legal issues, life stories, LTTE, politIcal discourse, power politics, prabhakaran, self-reflexivity, Sinhala-Tamil Relations, slanted reportage, sri lankan society, Tamil civilians, Tamil migration, Tamil Tiger fighters, the imaginary and the real, unusual people, war crimes, war reportage, world events & processes, zealotry

 Malinga’s Monkey Bouncer draws Ministerial Castration = see https://cricketique.wordpress.com/2017/06/25/malingas-monkey-bouncer-draws-ministerial-castration/#more-9545

 Lasith Malinga’s pithy and folksy comment = “What does a monkey know about a parrot’s nesting hollow?
 This is like a monkey getting into a parrot’s nest and talking about it.”

 ALSO SEE https://thuppahi.wordpress.com/2017/06/14/effrontery-or-bust/

 Filed under accountability, cricket for amity, law of armed conflict, life stories, performance, politIcal discourse, self-reflexivity, slanted reportage, sri lankan society, unusual people, vengeance, world affairs, zealotry